jbx-protocol/juice-interface/README.md

 Each time contracts are deployed, artifacts are copied to:

 - `packages/app/src/contracts` where they're used by the frontend
-- `packages/subgraph/abis` where they're used to generate Graph templates

 The frontend connects to whichever chain its provider (i.e. Metamask) is using to, and reads the corresponding contract artifacts for that chain.
 Connecting to a chain that juicebox contracts have not been deployed to will cause the app to fail.